 Writers Write is a writing resource.
 In this post, we look at the pros and cons of writing in second person.

-A week ago I discussed writing in first person.
+I recently wrote about the four different viewpoints and a week ago I discussed writing in first person.
 As I said, the rules are there to be manipulated and this week I’d like to discuss second person.
 There is a trend towards using second person in parts of a story, but only you will know if that works for your story.

 It is not for the faint of heart, the sissies, the doubters, the haters.
 It is there for those who don’t ask questions, who don’t doubt, who are either literary geniuses or blissfully ignorant.
 If you get it right, it is beautiful.
 If you get it wrong: hugs all round.